 Following this process will only work when it is clearly understood by every cleaner in your organization.
-If you rarely need to change a team to a different number of players, give the Team Leader a copy of your Team Roles and Responsibilities the morning of the day they are changing roles.
+If you rarely need to change a team to a different number of players, give the Supervisor a copy of your Team Roles and Responsibilities the morning of the day they are changing roles.
 Be sure that your hand out is complete.
 If something is not covered there is a chance it will not get done because it is no one’s responsibility.
 Be sure your process is followed each and every time.
 No exceptions because it was a ‘different home’.
 Your process is your process because you believe there is no better way to clean a home, so, follow it every time.

-The Team Leader must make sure that they guide their team through the cleaning and make changes when necessary.
-If it is a first time in home and the kitchen is in relatively good shape but the 3 bathrooms are full of soap scum and mildew (which is actually often times true of first time in repeat clients) the Team Leader should have the kitchen person clean one of the bathrooms and then begin vacuuming.
+The Supervisor must make sure that they guide their team through the cleaning and make changes when necessary.
+If it is a first time in home and the kitchen is in relatively good shape but the 3 bathrooms are full of soap scum and mildew (which is actually often times true of first time in repeat clients) the Supervisor should have the kitchen person clean one of the bathrooms and then begin vacuuming.
 If the Team Leader does not make this adjustment there will be 2 cleaners watching the bathroom person clean the 3rd bath at the end of the job.
 The Team Leader will not automatically think of these things, however.
 Possibly not after a full year of working there would they click to using some kind process that would make then more efficient.
 The Team Leader must be taught to lead.
 It might actually put a whole new perspective on 3 person team for you.